JeremiasBulanadi/HHRG/express-api/readme.md

 # ExpressJS - Employee Records
 Made by Jeremias Bulanadi

+### Instructions
+1. Open a terminal.
+2. Navigate to the directory of "express-api".
+3. Run `npm install` to run the neccessary dependencies.
-Run `npm start` to start server.
+4. Run `npm start` to run the server.
+5. Send the appropriate requests.

-Server listens on port 9095.
+The server listens on port 9095

 To get random employee, send a GET request to: